 Cincinnati Reds History

-have purchased MLB tickets for the Reds all the way back in the late 1800s, as the Reds have one of the oldest franchises
+You could have purchased MLB tickets for the Reds all the way back

-and games, including Pete Rose and Johnny Bench as well as
+produced multiple World Series titles, and many famous players and games, including Pete Rose and Johnny Bench as well as

 Cincinnati Reds Fans